Dished

 solution

-The final product, Dished, is a mobile app that helps users discover new recipes and explore global cuisines by connecting dishes and ingredients with their cultural and climatic origins.
-It encourages endless exploration by seamlessly weaving between cuisines, dishes, ingredients, regions, and climates.
+The final product, Dished, is a mobile app that helps users explore food on a meaningful level with seamless navigation between cuisines, dishes, ingredients, regions, and climates to maximize discovery.
+Dished helps users:

-• Discover new dishes and cuisines based on what you already enjoy.
+• Discover new dishes and cuisines based on their tastes.

 lessons learned